David Ottley: Biography

+His finest moment came when he won a silver medal in the Javelin event at 1984 Olympic Games in Los Angeles.
+He won three consecutive AAAA titles from 1984 to 1986 and represented England for a third time at the Commonwealth Games, winning a gold medal at the 1986 Commonwealth Games in Edinburgh, Scotland.

+Ottley won his sixth and last AAA title at the 1988 AAA Championships, the same year that he went to a third Olympic Games in Seoul.
+Altogether he won six AAA titles and was British champion ten times and he paved the way for the likes of Mick Hill and Steve Backley.
+Additionally he won five UK Athletics Championships from 1978 to 1982.

 Personal life

 Ottley is referenced In "The Boy Who Cried Rat" episode of Good Morning Miss Bliss, in which Mr. Belding (Dennis Haskins) proclaims that nobody remembers second place, referencing the javelin throw of 1984 Summer Olympics.
 Miss Bliss however correctly identifies that the silver medallist was indeed Ottley.

-Ottley now resides in Shropshire, and has two children.
+Ottley now resides in Shropshire, having moved home from Essex to Telford, and has two children.